Furnace Repair Checklist

 - Make sure the switch is on “heat” rather than “off” or “cool.”

 - Make sure the program is displaying the correct day and time and is scheduled to “run.”
 If you’re having trouble getting out of the schedule, regulate the temperature by using the up/down arrows and holding the “hold” button.
-This will force the heating to start if thermostat settings are an issue.
+This will cause the furnace to start if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees warmer than what the room temperature currently is.